kab226/final-project/README.md

 # CSE264 Final Project
 ## Project Overview
 ### MealMate
 A meal planning site that allows you to plan meals for yourself and your household.
-This site allows you to find and add recipes along with adding recipes to the different days of the week.
+This site allows you to find new recipes from themealdb and add custom recipes.
+Users can then add recipes to the different days of the week.
 This will also create your grocery list for the household to allow for quicker planning

 ## Team Members & Roles
 ### Joshua Bower